Lex Luthor (Arrowverse)

-Lex Luthor is a supervillain in The CW's Arrowverse, based on the character of the same name created by Jerry Siegel and Joe Shuster.
+Alexander Joseph Luthor is a supervillain in The CW's Arrowverse, based on the character of the same name created by Jerry Siegel and Joe Shuster.
 Adapted for television in 2017 by Glen Winter and Greg Berlanti, he made his first appearance in the Supergirl episode "Luthors".
-Both Aidan Fink and Jon Cryer portrayed versions of the supervillain, with Aidan Fink portraying a young Lex Luthor and Jon Cryer portraying Lex as an adult.
+Both Aidan Fink and Jon Cryer portrayed versions of the supervillain, with Fink portraying a young Lex Luthor and Cryer portraying Lex as an adult.

 In the Arrowverse, Luthor is an independent businessman who runs a company called LuthorCorp, and is also the arch-nemesis of Superman.
 Formerly, Luthor and Superman were friends; their friendship ended when Superman refused to embrace Luthor's violent and chaotic ideology.
 Luthor then developed an obsession with Superman, resulting in his eventual imprisonment.
 Later, he perceives Supergirl as a threat and shifts his focus towards her.

 Concept and creation

 Lex Luthor made his debut in Action Comics #23 in 1940.
 Since then, Luthor has become one of the most recognizable and prominent supervillain characters in DC Comics.
 According to IGN, he ranks fourth on a list of one hundred supervillains across media.
 The character has previously been portrayed in live-action TV shows, including Superboy, Lois & Clark: The New Adventures of Superman, and Smallville.
 Scott James Wells and Sherman Howard portrayed him in Superboy, John Shea in Lois & Clark, and Michael Rosenbaum in Smallville.
 Luthor has also appeared in movies such as Atom Man vs. Superman, the classic Superman film series, Superman Returns, Batman v Superman: Dawn of Justice, and Justice League.
 The character has been portrayed by Lyle Talbot, Gene Hackman, Kevin Spacey, and Jesse Eisenberg.

 When a Supergirl-centric TV show was announced, speculation arose about whether Luthor would appear.
 The character made an appearance in the episode "Luthors" during Supergirl's second season, with Aidan Fink portraying a young Lex Luthor.
 Eventually, Jon Cryer appeared in season 4 as an adult Lex Luthor, in a recurring capacity as the "big bad" of the season.
 He later returned for season 5 and season 6 as a recurring character and the primary villain of those episodes.
 Luthor also played a crucial role in the Arrowverse crossover event titled "Crisis on Infinite Earths" in 2019 and 2020.